honzikv/multimodal-document-processing-thesis/README.md

 This repository contains all relevant code to reproduce experiments performed in my masters thesis.

+## Heimatkunde dataset
+The Heimatkunde dataset is hosted on a different GitHub repository, which can be accessed here: https://github.com/honzikv/heimatkunde-dataset

 ## Environment

 The experiments are reproducible on Linux and macOS.
 Windows is also compatible via